-To effectively capture the interactions between towns and the countryside; between people and the natural environment the Framework has adopted an ecosystems approach.3 Ecosystem services are the benefits provided by the natural environment that contribute to making human life both possible and worth living.
-Examples include food, timber and water, regulation of air quality and pollination, alongside a range of services which contribute to quality of life, including recreation and the inspiration of the natural world.
+Ecosystem services are the benefits provided by the natural environment that contribute to making human life both possible and worth living.
+Examples include food, timber and water, air quality regulation and pollination, alongside a range of services contributing to quality of life.
+Green infrastructure is a key mechanism in delivering ecosystem services.

-The services we get from nature underpin both economic prosperity and social well-being and many decisions and policies have an impact on the provision of these services.

-To begin linking green infrastructure planning and an ecosystems approach, geographic information system modelling using EcoServ4 has been included in the evidence base for this Framework.
+The services we get from nature underpin economic prosperity and social well-being.
+Many decisions and policies have an impact on the provision of these services.
+To begin linking green infrastructure planning and an ecosystems approach, geographic information system modelling using EcoServ-GIS has been included in the evidence base.